suba1210/IPMP/readme.md

 **Sorting**

-Sort an Array with two types of elements: ( Best approach is to use quicksort partitioning algorithm ) - O(n) time, O(1) aux space
+Sort an Array with two types of elements: ( Use quicksort partitioning algorithm ) - O(n) time, O(1) aux space
  - Segregate negative and positive elements.
  - Segregate even and odd elements.
  - Sort a binary array.